mosip/mosip-infra/deployment/v3/mosip/admin/README.md

 ./install.sh
 ```
 ## Admin user
-1. In Keycloa, create a user in 'mosip' realm called 'globaladmin' and assign roles GLOBAL_ADMIN.
+1. In Keycloak, create a user in 'mosip' realm called 'globaladmin' and assign roles GLOBAL_ADMIN.
 Make sure this user has strong credentials.
 1. Use this user to login into Admin portal via Keycloak.

 ## Admin portal